schlechtweg/docker-jenkins-nodejs/README.md

  * maps the host port 8080 to the container port 8080;
  * sets an "always" restart policy;
  * maps the host folder /my/jenkins/home into the container as the Jenkins home folder; (optional)
+ * adds your docker host to the container /etc/hosts file so that Jenkins can access the Docker API
  * names the image jenkins.

 ## Hints